 Injection therapy can be a reliable and noninvasive way to avoid surgery.
 At Barrington Orthopedic Specialists, Dr. Thomas S. Obermeyer offers corticosteroids, viscosupplementation, and biologic injectables to provide relief for painful joint conditions.
-To evaluate your injection options, make an appointment over the phone to see Dr. Obermeyer.
+To evaluate your injection options, make an appointment online or over the phone to see Dr. Obermeyer.

 If you have a painful condition including joint pain, arthritis, or a tendon disorder, injection treatment may help to improve or eliminate symptoms.
 Injection treatment may be appropriate if you have mild forms of joint or tendon damage or have a more substantial problem and are attempting a nonsurgical option.
 Dr. Obermeyer performs injections after cleaning and numbing the skin.
 The injection typically takes a couple of seconds to administer.